MicrosoftDocs/power-platform/ps-docs/context-manage.md

 ---
 title: Manage context
-description: Provide Project "Sophia" with a context to improve the relevancy and consistency of generated reports.
+description: To improve the relevancy and consistency of generated reports, provide Project "Sophia" with a context.
 author: skent
 ms.topic: overview
 ms.custom: